-Q1 How would you rate the overall quality of information presented at today's consultation event?
-Excellent Good Average Poor Q2 How do you feel regarding our proposals to construct a new 400Kv substation at Leylodge, Kintore?
-Support Object Object Q3 Has the requirement for the proposal of a new substation at Leylodge, Kintore been adequately explained?
-Yes No Q4 Do you feel the project team have given enough consideration to ensure environmental impacts associated with the project are minimised as much as possible?
-Yes No Q5 Do you have any further comments you would like the project team to consider?
+Q1 How would you rate the overall quality of information presented within this consultation brochure?
+Excellent Good Average Poor Q2 How do you feel regarding our proposals to construct a new 400kV substation at Leylodge, Kintore?
+Support Neither support nor object Object Q3 Has the requirement for the proposal of a new substation at Leylodge, Kintore been adequately explained?
+Yes No Unsure Q4 Do you feel the project team have given enough consideration to ensure environmental impacts associated with the project are minimised as much as possible?
+Yes No Unsure Q5 Do you have any further comments you would like the project team to consider?